 For starters, the show misquoted Einstein.
 He never said this.
 The actual quote comes from E.F Schumacher's 1973 book Small is Beautiful: A Study of Economics As If People Mattered.
 Its an interesting read for those interested in humanism and so-called Buddhist Economics.
 But his main observations have turned out to be quite prophetic.
 Among other things, Schumacher argues that technological "solutions" and innovations that degrade social structure are useless.
 He also points out that cultivation of intelligence results in an increased reliance on external resources that you cannot control.

 In modern terms, technological innovation often empowers the individual but not the team, thereby destroying the social structure of a business (its #1 value).
 Isolated employee groups tend to form rival factions with common goals that require their own process and data controls, resulting in multiple copies of data and multiple versions of 'truth'.
-As more knowledge and decision-making information is required, reliance on external data sources increases and control goes to zero.
+As more decision-making information is required, reliance on external data sources increases and control goes to zero.
 Thanks to individual empowerment through innovation, data gets bigger while data systems become more complex and unreliable.

 So there we were, a brotherhood of intelligent fools, arguing that bigger is better and trying to understand where all this data flow chaos has come from.
 How was it possible that small, and relatively cheap devices like smart-phones and tablets offered a broad choice of applications giving us a real-time, 360 view of our lives; while at the office, the same knowledge workers struggled to develop simple analytic applications that handled just a fraction of the data?
 Why were we drowning in process, faulty documentation and bad data, having spent millions to get it right?
 What happened to productivity?